escobard/share/README.md

 # Share - An Ethereum automated charitable contributions product

-This proof of concept is built with the purpose of delivering a product that automatically handles peer-to-charity contributions facilitated by the ethereum protocol.
+This product automatically handles peer-to-charity contributions facilitated by the ethereum protocol.

-In addition to automated transaction handling, this product also:
+In addition this product also:

-1) takes 4% of every donation and places it in a lottery which awards 5 random donors at the end of every month.
+1) takes 4% of every donation and places it in a lottery.
+    - 5 random donors at the end of every month.
+    - process automated for v2.0.
 2) retains 1% of every donation to fund product advancement.

 ## DAPP